doda25-team10/operation/helm/myapp/README.md

 - `global.domain` / `global.tlsEnabled`: control default hostnames and TLS blocks across the chart.
 - `app.*`: image, replica count, env vars, ConfigMap data, SMTP credentials (stored via stringData), and the ingress/service definition.
 By default the ingress renders both a **stable** host (enabled) and a **preview** host (disabled) via `app.ingress.hosts`.
 Leave `app.secret.smtpPassword` empty (with `autogenerate: true`) to have Helm create a random password during install.
 - `storage.hostPath.*`: path on the node and mount path inside the pod (defaults to `/mnt/shared`).
-- `prometheus.*`: toggles the standalone Prometheus deployment/service, scrape interval, ServiceMonitor emission, and the container image.
 - `grafana.*`: manages Grafana image, admin credentials, service type, and which dashboard file should act as the default home.
 - `experiments.preview.*`: future Assignment 4 knobs (currently disabled) that will control preview traffic weight, image overrides, or extra env vars once experimentation features are added.